ViktorSmkv00/CowBuddy/ReadMe.txt

-# Start screen
-When the application is launched, a login window is loaded with the possibility of logging in by entering a username, password, and selected position.

-# When selecting Admin
+**Description**:
+The CowFarmManagementSystem is a .NET application developed using C# in Microsoft Visual Studio.
+It serves as a comprehensive management tool for a dairy farm, offering functionality to manage employee data, track cow-related information including milk production, health records, breeding details, milk sales, and financial transactions.

+**Features**:
+- **Login Screen**: The application begins with a login window where users can authenticate using their username, password, and select their role (admin or employee).

-Upon selection of admin role and correct login details, goes to admin screen to add, delete or modify employee data.
+- **Admin Panel**: Upon successful login as an admin, users gain access to an admin screen where they can add, delete, or modify employee data.

-# When selecting Employee
-When selecting the employee position, we go to the screen for employees with a control panel, which gives the opportunity to choose between the different options according to the need of the employee.

-# Cows button
-The Cows button brings up the menu for adding, deleting, changing data in a list of cows.
-When selecting the date of birth, the age is automatically entered in its field.
-The filter allows searching for a specific cow.
-Clear button clears the data entered in the fields.

-# Milk production button
-The Milk Production button allows by selecting an already existing Cow ID number to be entered, changed or deleted data on the daily milk production of a cow.
-By entering the three values for liters of milk, the total milk is automatically calculated and enter total milk in the field.

-# Health button
-The Health button allows you to keep a cow health report.
-In this menu, by selecting an existing Cow ID number, an event where a cow is injured or has a health problem can be entered, the diagnosis given by the vet can be recorded doctor, treatment, cost of treatment and date.

-# Breeding button
-The Breeding button allows tracking the breeding of cows by entering the ID number of an existing cow, calving date, insemination date, expected calving date and actual calving date.
-When entering the ID number, the name and years of the pregnant cow are automatically filled in.

-# Milk Sales button
+- **Employee Control Panel**: Employees, upon login, are directed to a control panel offering various options tailored to their responsibilities.

+- **Cows Management**: Users can manage a list of cows including adding, deleting, and updating data.
+The application automatically calculates the age based on the date of birth.
+A search filter and clear button enhance usability.

+- **Milk Production Tracking**: Allows tracking of daily milk production for each cow.
+Users can enter, update, or delete milk production data, with automatic calculation of total milk produced.

+- **Health Monitoring**: Enables the maintenance of health records for cows including injuries or health issues.
+Users can record diagnosis, treatment details, and associated costs.

+- **Breeding Management**: Facilitates tracking of cow breeding activities such as calving and insemination dates.
+Automatically populates cow details upon ID entry.

-The Milk Sales button allows recording of milk sales.
-As the record contains price, quantity, ID number of employee, customer name and phone number and date.
+- **Milk Sales Recording**: Allows recording of milk sales including price, quantity, employee ID, customer details, and date of sale.

-# Finance button
-The Finance button takes you to the farm income and expenditure menu.
-Milk sales records are automatically saved to the list with income.
-This menu contains an income and expenses panel.
-To enter an expense, a date must be selected, a selection from Advance entered expenses (Maintenance, Food, Salary, Tax, Other) and amount.
-The income panel requires the same information with a difference in the pre-entered ones revenue data (Sales, Training, Services, Other).

-# Exit button
-The Logout button is at the top left.

-# Return button
-The bottom left button is an exit button that brings up the login menu.

-# Implementation software
-Programming language: C-Sharp
-Visualization Platform: .Net
+- **Financial Management**: Provides a platform to manage farm income and expenses.
+Milk sales data is automatically included in the income panel.
+Users can record expenses and income with details such as category, amount, and date.

+- **Logout and Return**: Offers convenient navigation with a logout button for exiting the application and a return button for reverting to the login screen.

+**Implementation**:
+- **Programming Language**: C#
+- **Visualization Platform**: .NET
-Database: Microsoft SQL
+- **Database**: Microsoft SQL
-IDE: Microsoft Visual Studio
+- **IDE**: Microsoft Visual Studio